1.2550 Tool Steel | 60WCrV7

 1.2550 Tool Steel

-1.2550 steel is a high carbon, chromium, tungsten, tungsten and vanadium alloyed tool steel classified as an impact resistant rutile steel under the German W-Nr/DIN standard.
+1.2550 tool steel is a high carbon, chromium, tungsten, tungsten and vanadium alloyed tool steel classified as an impact resistant rutile steel under the German W-Nr/DIN standard.
 Its typical chemical composition consists of carbon (0.55-0.65%), chromium (0.90-1.20%), tungsten (1.80-2.10%) and vanadium (0.10-0.20%), with high hardenability achieved through optimised carbide distribution, High toughness and hardness of 58-62 HRC after heat treatment are achieved through optimised carbide distribution, together with a low coefficient of thermal expansion (11.0×10-⁶/K at 20-100°C) and good thermal stability.

 60WCrV7 Tool Steel

-60WCrV7 steel is the equivalent grade of 1.2550 steel and is a high-alloyed, impact-resistant tool steel according to the German DIN 17350 standard.
+60WCrV7 tool steel is the equivalent grade of 1.2550 steel and is a high-alloyed, impact-resistant tool steel according to the German DIN 17350 standard.
 It has the same compositional range as 1.2550, a density of 7.93 g/cm³, a modulus of elasticity of 200 GPa, a hardness of 58-62 HRC after quenching (oil cooling at 860-950°C) and tempering, and high tensile strength (≥2100 MPa) with excellent fatigue resistance.

-1.2550 Tool Steel | 60WCrV7 Product Types and Options
+1.2550 Tool Steel | 60WCrV7 Types and Options

-The table below shows the size range, surface condition and tolerance details for 1.2550,60WCrV7 Tool Steel:
+The table below shows the size range, surface condition and tolerance details for 1.2550/60WCrV7 Tool Steel:

 - Customized chemical composition: GB, DIN, ASTM, JIS and other standard grades can be produced.
 Chemical composition can be customized individually.